-By its efficiency and speed, Artificial Intelligence (AI) may make many routine jobs simpler to complete.
-Nevertheless, these positive aspects of AI also make it a dangerous weapon in the hands of threat actors.
+Artificial intelligence (AI) may simplify many routine jobs through efficiency and speed.
+However, these positive aspects of AI also make it a dangerous weapon in the hands of threat actors.

 Compared to a 7-character password, which PassGAN cracked in under 22 seconds, a password with 14 characters, including upper- and lower-case letters, would take AI, on average, 187 million years to decipher.